 One of the most frequent questions I get when it comes to soliciting book reviews is, is it ethical?
 Is it ethical to ask people to leave a review for your book?

-If you’re approaching friends and family who haven’t even read your book (or random people on the street who also haven’t read your book) and are asking them to leave a vague comment with a 5-star rating, then yes, I believe that is unethical.
+Don't approach friends and family who haven’t even read your book.
+And don't ask random people on the street to leave a vague comment with a 5-star rating.
+Those are both, of course, unethical.

 However, if you are asking people to read your book and then share an honest review, then that is ethical.
-You can even request that they mention that you gave them a free copy of your book in exchange for a review in the review itself.
+You can even request that they mention that you they received a free copy of your book in the review itself.

 The key here is asking for honest reviews.
 When I reached out to my reviewers, I made this very clear, and was open to negative reviews, if they were their honest thoughts.
 Fortunately, if you have written the best manuscript you can, and have engaged an awesome team to turn it into the best possible book it can be, this shouldn’t be an issue.
 Even if there are one or two people who don’t ‘get’ you or your content, the good reviews will balance them out.